Exploring Languages

 Maybe a

-either contains a value of type a
+either contains a value of type a (represented by Just a) or it

-is empty (represented by Nothing
+is empty (represented by Nothing).

-The Maybe
+The Maybe type is

 a good way to handle errors or exceptional cases without resorting to an